lizmat/articles/its-time-to-rak-2.md

 The `rak` command line utility allows you to create your own custom options, shortcuts if you will.
 If you're used to another search utility, you might want to use the same option names as that other search utility.
 Or you could decide to just create custom options following your own logic.

 Creating / changing / removing a custom option, is done with the `--save=name` option.
 If that is specified, all of the other options are checked for validity by name, but do **not** perform any function.
 Instead, they become the set of options to be associated with the "name".
 And those options themselves, are either one of `rak`s standard options, or previously defined custom options.

+Note that you can give your custom options a single letter, which is especially handy if the option it is referring to, is a flag.
+If it is not referring to a flag, it is advisable to give your custom option more than one letter (it will make life easier for you, mnemonically speaking).

+To help you (or others) to later understand what a custom option was intended to do, you can add a description with the `--description` option.
+Either when creating the custom option, or at a later time.

 ## Some basic custom options